 - Who do you spend time with?
 Who are your friends?
 Who do you feel close to?
 Who makes you feel good when you're around them? - Do you have anybody that comes to visit you or that you spend time with?
 What kinds of things do you do together? - Do you have a pet?
-Would you like one? - Do you have visits from any members of your family?
+Would you like one?
+Do you have visits from any members of your family?
+A set the visits placeast or - your family?
 Are the visits pleasant or stressful?
 Do you rely on any members of your family for support? - What is it you like and dislike about being with other people? - What is it about being alone that you like?
 What kinds of things do you do when you are alone?
-What do you do when you fee alone? - Is there anything in your life that brings you a sense of comfort, meaning, or purpose in your life? - What gives you the strength to carry on ir times of difficulty? - · What do you believe in? - What do you have faith in?
+What do you do when you fee alone? - Is there anything in your life that brings you a sense of comfort, meaning, or purpose in your life? - What gives you the strength to carry on Ir times of difficulty? - What do you believe in? - What do you have faith in?